metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 ***

 **Green Bay covers if**
-Aaron Rodgers can reignite this offense against a soft Seattle defense
+Aaron Rodgers can reignite this offense against a middling Seattle defense
 \- AND -
 Green Bay can maintain some production on the ground against Seattle's heavy defensive front.